FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 -Limit access to the external IP addresses of the VM instances using a firewall rule to block all outbound traffic.
 Any SSH connection for management should be done with Identity-Aware Proxy (IAP) or a bastion host (jump box) after allowing SSH access from IAP or a corporate network.
 _(Incorrect.
 If VMs do not need to be accessed by the outside world, they should not have external IP addresses, and denying all outbound traffic would prevent connecting to external social media APIs.)_

--Remove external IP addresses from the VM instances running the social media service and place them in a private VPC behind Cloud NAT.
-Any SSH connection for management should be done with Identity-Aware Proxy (IAP) or a bastion host (jump box) after allowing SSH access from IAP or a corporate network.
+**-Remove external IP addresses from the VM instances running the social media service and place them in a private VPC behind Cloud NAT.
+Any SSH connection for management should be done with Identity-Aware Proxy (IAP) or a bastion host (jump box) after allowing SSH access from IAP or a corporate network.**
+_(Correct!
+Using Cloud NAT will prevent inbound access from the outside world but will allow connecting to social media APIs outside of the VPC.
+Using IAP or a bastion host allows for management by SSH, but without the complexity of using VPNs for user access.)_

 -Limit access to the external IP addresses of the VM instances using firewall rules and place them in a private VPC behind Cloud NAT.
 Any SSH connection for management should be done with Identity-Aware Proxy (IAP) or a bastion host (jump box) after allowing SSH access from IAP or a corporate network.
 _(Incorrect.
 If VMs do not need to be accessed by the outside world, they should not have external IP addresses.)_